Magnetic moments of the octet, decuplet, low-lying charm, and low-lying bottom baryons in a nuclear medium: Introduction

-Self-consistent exchange of the Lorentz-scalar-isoscalar $\sigma$-, Lorentz-vector-isoscalar $\omega$-, and Lorentz-vector-isovector $\rho$-meson fields, coupled directly to the confined, relativistically treated light $u$ and $d$ quarks, is the key mechanism of the model.
-This mechanism, though simple, enables to achieve the novel saturation properties of nuclear matter.
-All the relevant coupling constants between the light quarks and the $\sigma$-, $\omega$-, and $\rho$-meson fields in any hadrons, are the same as those in the nucleon, once the coupling constants are determined by the fit to the nuclear matter saturation properties.
+Self-consistent exchange of the Lorentz-scalar-isoscalar $\sigma$-, Lorentz-vector-isoscalar $\omega$-, and Lorentz-vector-isovector $\rho$-meson fields, coupled directly to the confined, relativistically moving light $u$ and $d$ quarks, is the key mechanism of the QMC model.
+This mechanism, though simple, is known to achieve the novel saturation properties of nuclear matter---the saturation is achieved due to the quark structure of nucleon and quark dynamics.
+All the relevant coupling constants between the light quarks and the $\sigma$-, $\omega$-, and $\rho$-meson fields in any hadrons can be treated as the same as those in the nucleon, once the coupling constants are determined/constrained by the fit to the nuclear matter saturation constraints.

-The physics behind of this simple picture bases on the fact that the light-quark condensates respond faster than those of the strange and heavier quarks as nuclear density increases~\cite{Tsushima:1991fe,Maruyama:1992ab}.
-This is associated with dynamical symmetry breaking and partial restoration of chiral symmetry in nuclear medium, which are mainly driven by the reduction in the light-quark condensates.
-The QMC model incorporates these facts phenomenologically by the approximation that the $\sigma$-, $\omega$-, and $\rho$-meson fields couple directly only to the light quarks, but neither to the strange quark nor heavier quarks.